eclipse-archived/codewind-docs/docs/_documentations/che-installinfo.md

 ```
 ### Next steps

-**Getting started with Codewind for Eclipse Che - next steps** Continue to instructions for [configuring codewind for Eclipse Che for your browser and cluster](./che-browserconfig.html).
+**Getting started with Codewind for Eclipse Che - next steps** Continue to instructions for [adding an image registry in Codewind](./che-setupregistries.html).